 The default DMZ server feature is helpful when you are using some online games and videoconferencing applications that are incompatible with Network Address Translation (NAT).
-The router is programmed to recognize some of these applications and to work correctly with them, but there are other applications that might not function well.
+The router is programmed to recognize some of these applications and to work correctly with them, but other applications might not function well.
 In some cases, one local computer can run the application correctly if the IP address for that computer is entered as the default DMZ server.